cbworden/shake-doc/technical_guide.rst

 typically not necessary to develop an extremely precise fault model, or to know the rupture history.
 One or two fault planes usually suffice, except for very large or complex surface-rupturing faults.
-In the immediate aftermath of a large earthquake, a first-order model based on tectonic environment, known faults, aftershock distribution, and empirical estimates based on the magnitude (e.g., :ref:`Wells and Coppersmith, 1994 <wells1994>`) is often sufficient to greatly improve the ShakeMap estimates in poorly instrumented areas.
+In the immediate aftermath of a large earthquake, a first-order fault model based on tectonic environment, known faults, aftershock distribution, and empirical estimates based on the magnitude (e.g., :ref:`Wells and Coppersmith, 1994 <wells1994>`) is often sufficient to greatly improve the ShakeMap estimates in poorly instrumented areas.
 In many cases this amounts to an "educated guess," and seismological expertise and